Bradford County Court Records

 | MDJ 42-3-04 | 1959 Golden Mile Road, Wysox, PA 18854 | (570) 265-9393 |

-Criminal docket sheets for Bradford County cases are searchable at no charge through the UJS Portal.
-Users can search by participant name, docket number, or offense tracking number to locate case details, charges, and disposition information.
+Criminal docket sheets for Bradford County cases are searchable free of charge through the UJS Portal.
+You can search by participant name, docket number, or offense tracking number to pull up case details, charges, and disposition information.

-For formal criminal background checks, the Pennsylvania State Police PATCH system (Pennsylvania Access to Criminal History) provides statewide criminal history reports.
+For a formal criminal background check, the Pennsylvania State Police PATCH system (Pennsylvania Access to Criminal History) provides statewide criminal history reports.
 A standard online request costs $22.00 (non-refundable), with a 2% credit card transaction fee applied as of April 2026.
-A notarized certification adds $5.00.
-Those who prefer to submit by mail can complete Form SP 4-164 and send it with a certified check or money order to:
+Adding a notarized certification costs an extra $5.00.
+If you'd rather submit by mail, complete Form SP 4-164 and send it with a certified check or money order to:

 Address: 1800 Elmerton Avenue, Harrisburg, PA 17110-9758

-Individuals requesting their own criminal history record can use Form SP 4-170 with a $20.00 check by mail.
+If you're requesting your own criminal history record, use Form SP 4-170 with a $20.00 check by mail.

-The Bradford County Sheriff’s Office is responsible for serving bench warrants, enforcing court orders, and maintaining courtroom security.
-Arrest-related inquiries and warrant information can be directed to:
+The Bradford County Sheriff's Office handles bench warrant service, court order enforcement, and courtroom security.
+Direct arrest-related inquiries and warrant questions to:

 Bradford County Sheriff's Office